Researcher

 ++ REVIEWS

 Travis does reviews for journals and conferences, and assists postgraduate students with improving their research project designs and academic writing style.
-Travis also reviews book proposals for publication decision.
+Travis has reviewed book proposals for publication decision.
+At the request of the South African National Research Foundation, he conducted a research rating appraisal to cover a scholar's application for a re-rating based on eight years (2014-2021) of work.

 X RESEARCH & DESIGN PROJECTS